What is Pure

 warn against consuming the product and claim that there are

 neglible nutritional differences.
-Unfortunately, comparing
+Unfortantely, comparing

 the "nutritional label" of raw vs. pasteurized milk